Skip to Content

 4. Browser-based calculations - All RA/Dec values computed locally, no external APIs

-5. Excel parity - All simulation values match the downloadable Excel calculations
+7. Excel parity - All simulation values match the Excel spreadsheet calculations

-Return to the Interactive 3D Simulation or explore the Formulas for the complete Excel calculations.
+Return to the Interactive 3D Simulation or explore the Formulas for the complete analytical formulas.

 Last updated on: